Charixfox/HD120-Controller/README.md

 Open Serial connection to Arduino (115200 Baud)
 - For example, use Serial monitor
-- If using serial monitor, use Newline line ending setting Send "#,#,#" as Group,Setting,Value, for example, 0,0,255  -> Sets the global brightness to full blast.
+- If using serial monitor, use Newline line ending setting Send ">#,#,#" as Group,Setting,Value, for example,
+>0,0,255  -> Sets the global brightness to full blast.
+The ">" character is used as a wake header for the controller and will cause it to pause briefly to listen and respond with "Go"
+An accepted command will respond with OK and then the three values it recorded.

 Current groups:
 0   -> Global